coherent-research/mcs-documentation/MCSApiDescription.md

 ```

 ## Data Collection Cancel method
 The master application can request the cancellation of any previously requested collection.
-DCE will remove the matching request from the queue.
-If the request has already been processed (or is being processed) DCE will respond positively.
+MCS will remove the matching request from the queue.
+If the request has already been processed (or is being processed) MCS will respond positively.

 The Data Collection Cancel method will use a HTTP POST message and the parameters will be sent in the body of the message as a JSON object:
 ```